 The game even made it into the Guinness World Records for being the most profane game ever.
 However, it was beaten a year later by Mafia II, though Overkill's Updated Re-release took the title back.

 The Metal Gear series usually has very little swearing, just the occasional "damn" here and there.
-However, in Metal Gear Solid 3, one of the radio conversations you can have is about a nightmare Sigint had about a giant walking turd that turns everything it shoots into shit.
+However, in Metal Gear Solid 3: Snake Eater, one of the radio conversations you can have is about a nightmare Sigint had about a giant walking turd that turns everything it shoots into shit.

 Download, a relatively obscure PC Engine shmup, has swearing in its game over messages: "I cannot fuck up for this." and "Shit, is not this a great beginning?"

 The original Max Payne had only mild to moderate swearing, the worst of which being the odd "goddammit" and one use of "bullshit".
 The sequel dropped this trend.

-The DeJap translation of Tales of Phantasia has this.
+The DeJap Fan Translation of Tales of Phantasia has this.
 This actually caused a bit of Mis-blamed when the game was given an official localization, like how the translators allegedly "censored" the adult humor that was never actually in the original text itself.